TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/README.md

 > ESP32 Development Boards With Integrated Display And Battery Charger

 The Chinese company [Lilygo](https://www.lilygo.cc/) produces a variety of *IoT* devices.
-Its *T-Display* series specializes on *ESP32*-based [development boards with integrated displays](https://www.lilygo.cc/collections/basic-module) that all come with integrated *LiIon battery* connector and charger. *T-Display boards* are a *one-stop* solution for many microcontroller-based *IoT projects*.
+Its *T-Display* series - also known as *TTGO* - specializes on *ESP32*-based [development boards with integrated displays](https://www.lilygo.cc/collections/basic-module) that all come with integrated *LiIon battery* connector and charger. *T-Display boards* are a *one-stop* solution for many microcontroller-based *IoT projects*.

 <img src="images/lilygo_tdisplay_top_side_t.png" width="60%" height="60%" />